 Removing invasive plants is an easy place to start if you are interested in gardening for the Chesapeake.
 English ivy (Hedera helix) is so common across the watershed and it is easy to see why.
 No maintenance needed; it crowds out weeds; and it’s evergreen.

 Even neatly trimmed ivy is invasive.
 How?
 Birds eat the very hard to see berries and disperse them.

-These three natives are up to the ivy replacement task and semi-evergreen to evergreen depending on your location and garden conditions.
+Three natives are more than up to the ivy replacement task and semi-evergreen to evergreen depending on your location and garden conditions.
 They, like ivy, also tolerate a range of conditions from full shade to partial sun.

-Green and gold, also known as golden star, (Chrysogonum virginianum) is a pretty plant.
-It spreads easily, needs no care and blooms with small yellow flowers brightening shady spots.
+Green and gold, also known as golden star, (Chrysogonum virginianum) is a pretty and pretty tough plant.
+It spreads easily, needs no care and blooms in spring with small yellow flowers brightening shady spots.